dyrector-io/dyrectorio/docs/features/multi-instance-deployments.md

 #### Use cases

-* **Set up Nodes:** once you set up your Nodes, you can trigger deployments to them in an instant.
 * **In progress – Bundled configurations:** without specifying the same configurations again and again, you can specify bundled variables in an instant.
 Learn more about them under the Configuration management tab of Features.